 Objectives and mechanisms: The Yaoundé Declaration on the Conservation and Sustainable Use of Tropical Forests (1999) was the basis for establishing the Central African Forest Commission (COMIFAC) shortly after in 2000.
 The commitments of the Yaoundé Declaration (Art.
-1) include, among others, to: integrate the conservation and sustainable management of forests in national priorities, adopt harmonised national forestry policies and put in place certification systems, identify and create new (including transborder) protected areas, develop an appropriate forestry taxation system, further involve business operators in the forest management and conservation, stop poaching and uncontrolled logging, and promote industrialisation in the forestry sector.
-COMIFAC was established to facilitate the implementation of these commitments, drawing especially on the COMIFAC Convergence Plan with its ten strategic axes and the Plan's Tri-annual Action Plan (2009-2011).
-COMIFAC has a biodiversity working group ('GTBAC') and a memorandum of understanding with the CBD.
+1) include, among others, to: integrate the conservation and sustainable management of forests in national priorities, adopt harmonised national forestry policies and put in place certification systems, products for local consumption among Amazonian border populations (Art.
+12) and to increase the flow of tourists (Art.
+13).